 Dainty rose with grey foliage teamed with Artemisia and spotted Pulmonaria

-Here, NT Tintinhull Garden use a delightful combination of plants, including Rosa rubrifolia, spotted Pulmonaria and dainty Artemisia Powis Castle.
-The Artemisia is named for the wonderful NT Powis Castle garden close to Wales and England's border.
+NT Tintinhull Garden uses a delightful combination of plants, including Rosa rubrifolia, spotted Pulmonaria, and dainty Artemisia Powis Castle.
+The Artemisia is named for the wonderful NT Powis Castle garden close to the Welsh and English border.

 Hosta and ferns under white stem birch trees